mgenware/qing/docs/src/dev/web/esm_imports.md

 # ES modules imports

-## Compatibility ES modules imports
+## Compatibility with ES modules imports

 Qing runs on node ES modules mode but Qing web source code is not strictly written in ES modules for the following features we are using.